AhsanSN/Student-Exchange-DBMS/README.md

 ## Build Procedure

+1) Upload <code>anomozco_wp585.sql</code> to a MYSQL Server.
-Upload the website source files to Apache server.
+2) Upload the website source files to the Apache server.
 You can use WAMP or XAMP for this.
+Taran!
+Your website is live.

 ## Screenshots